 Whistler Blackcomb continues to work towards its worthy goal of one day reducing the environmental footprint of our operations to zero by focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.

 Did You Know: The carbon footprint of a full day skiing/riding at Whistler Blackcomb is equivalent to driving a mid-sized car at 100km/hr for seven minutes on the highway?

 Whistler Blackcomb continues to be recognized for its proactive approach to climate change.
 The National Canadian Roundtable on the Economy and Environment has recently recognized Whistler Blackcomb for its leadership on climate change awareness.
-The recognition continues as Whistler Blackcomb is proud to be named one of Canada’s Greenest Employers for the sixth year in a row by the editors of Canada’s Top 100 Employers.
-Whistler Blackcomb’s new achievements that contributed to being named one of Canada’s Greenest Employers in 2014 include building a strong strategy on climate change and working with BC Hydro on being a Power Smart Leader in British Columbia.
+The recognition continues as Whistler Blackcomb is proud to be named one of Canada’s Greenest Employers for the seventh year in a row by the editors of Canada’s Top 100 Employers.
+Whistler Blackcomb’s new achievements that contributed to being named one of Canada’s Greenest Employers in 2015 include building a strong strategy on climate change and working with BC Hydro on being a Power Smart Leader in British Columbia.
 Data obtained from 2013 shows recent progress in footprint reduction from 2012, including a 30 per cent reduction in waste and a 7.7 per cent reduction in hydro electrical use.

 Whistler Blackcomb Presented with SHIFT 2014 Sustainability Award